-The sheer volume of information and news reports on COVID-19 can feel overwhelming, and increase both your stress and anxiety levels.
-Avoid the temptation to watch the news and use social media a few hours before bed.
-The blue light from TVs, laptops and mobile phones can trick your body clock into thinking it’s morning.
-So ideally have an hour before bed of screen-free time.
-Try to limit the amount of time you spend watching the news, and do this earlier in the morning, instead of before you want to sleep.
+The sheer volume of information and news reports on coronavirus (COVID-19) can feel overwhelming and increase both your stress and anxiety levels.
+Avoid the temptation to watch the news or use social media a few hours before bed.
+Perhaps check-in on any news developments in the morning instead.

 4. Eat well and exercise

-Studies have shown that regular exercise and being active during the day can help you to sleep, by relieving the worry and anxiety that can disrupt sleep.
-Exercise regularly, preferably in the morning rather than at night.
-If you do intense exercise at night you may feel overly energised and have trouble falling asleep.
-There are lots of home workouts online to inspire you.
+Studies have shown that regular exercise and being active during the day can help you sleep better by relieving any worry or anxiety you have.
+Exercise regularly but avoid doing it too late in the evening.
+You may feel over energised and have trouble falling asleep.
+Take a look at our home workouts to inspire you.

 Maintaining a healthy diet is also linked with good sleep.
-Avoid eating large meals and drinks late at night, as these can cause indigestion and affect your sleep.
-Try and have a light dinner in the evening, and make sure to drink enough water during the day.
-Aim for two litres per day, or three if you’ve been exercising that day.
-Dehydration can cause your mouth to become dry overnight.
-This can cause snoring which can be disruptive to you or your partner’s sleep.
+Avoid eating large meals late at night, as these can cause indigestion and affect your sleep.
+Try and have a light dinner earlier in the evening, and drink enough water during the day.

 5. Be careful with naps

-If you’ve had a bad night’s sleep and are feeling tired, you may be tempted to take more naps during the day.
+If you’ve had a bad night’s sleep and are feeling tired, you may be tempted to take a nap during the day.
 A short power nap in the early part of the afternoon can be helpful for some people.
 But it’s best to avoid having a long nap, or napping later in the day, as this could affect your sleep at night.

 6. Limit your alcohol and caffeine intake

-While it’s tempting to drink more alcohol during lockdown, it can affect the quantity and quality of your sleep.
-Alcohol actually interferes with your sleep and causes you to wake up in the night.
-If you have trouble sleeping, steer clear of alcohol.
+While it can be tempting to drink more alcohol during lockdown, it can affect the quantity and quality of your sleep.
+While alcohol may help you fall sleep faster, it can disrupt your sleep later on in the night.

 7. Don’t take recreational drugs